 Should vegans get vaccinated?

 The vegan lifestyle is an enrichment for all areas of everyday life.
-Severe illnesses and their prevention, like vaccination, are not part of healthy everyday life – they are special situations in which need decisions.
-It is your choice of whether or not to be vaccinated against certain diseases.
+Severe illnesses and their prevention, like vaccination, are not part of healthy everyday life – they are special situations that need decisions.
+It is your choice whether or not to be vaccinated against certain diseases.

-Trying to live 100% vegan can also sometimes need the decision whether to concentrate on the positive ways of helping animals or to rely on an animal tested vaccine for health issues.
-The question of vaccination or not as a vegan, everyone has to answer for themselves.
+Trying to live 100% vegan can also sometimes require deciding whether to concentrate on the positive ways of helping animals or rely on an animal-tested vaccine for health issues.
+The question of vaccination or not, as a vegan, everyone has to answer for themselves.